Our rating(3.2/5)

 The Ingenico Move 3500 is a cheaper, mobile model to rent.

-Of the stationary card machines, you can choose between the compact tablet register Clover Mini, larger touchscreen register setup Clover Station Pro, Verifone V200C or Ingenico Desk/3500 (pictured below).
+Of the stationary card machines, you can choose between the compact tablet register Clover Mini, larger touchscreen register setup Clover Station Pro, PAX A80 or Ingenico Desk/3500 (pictured below).

-A stationary terminal is plugged into a power socket and possibly a broadband cable at all times to function, so it is only suitable for a fixed till system.
+A stationary terminal is plugged into a power socket and possibly broadband cable at all times, so it’s only suitable for a fixed till system.

 Photo: AIBMS